Brand awareness can change the performance of your company. Find out just what is brand awareness is and how you can

 Using Smarp’s analytic tools, you can get a detailed overview of all your posts’ metrics and insights into their reach.
 Using the tool’s ability to track URLs, you can see which content is driving the most conversions.
 Smarp also acts as a complete hub for your internal and external content, meaning that it’s even easier for your employees to engage and share content that other companies and people write about you.

 Google, Yelp, Yahoo - get on them all!
 Review sites are a great way to know exactly what your customers think of you.
 And, because the information is coming straight from the horse’s mouth, aka real people, you get CREDIBLE information.
 Review sites will give you insights into many important questions: what do people think of my brand?
 Do people feel connected with my brand?
-What kind of experience have people had with my brand?
+What kind of experiences have people had with my brand?

 If there aren’t enough reviews online to garner information, go straight to the source yourself.
 Surveys are a great way to discover if a certain demographic are aware of your brand.
 Plus, there is a lot of flexibility with surveys: you can send surveys to a specific target, you can ask the questions you want, and they can be online or offline, whatever suits your product/service best.

 Latana takes measuring brand awareness to another level.
 It has access to more than 40,000 apps and websites.
 It then leverages these apps and websites to be able to distribute 5 million micro-surveys per month to people living in over 100 countries.

 Latana may possibly be the most accurate form of brand tracking there is.
 It tracks both aided and unaided brand awareness to see real-world impact and the answers garnered come with an unbelievable ~2% margin of error.
 That means the insights into brand awareness that you get from Latana are trustworthy and actionable.
 You can use this information to make informed marketing decisions.
 Plus, you can also use Latana to track brand awareness for competitors!